richkylet/richkylet.github.io/CV.md

 :   Basic knowledge of **C**, **x86 assembly**, **forth**, **Common Lisp**

 [ref]: https://github.com/githubuser/superlongprojectname

+My Cool Side Project
+:   For items which don't have a clear time ordering, a definition
+    list can be used to have named items.

+    * These items can also contain lists, but you need to mind the indentation levels in the markdown source.
+    * Second item.

+Open Source
+:   List open source contributions here, perhaps placing emphasis on
+    the project names, for example the **Linux Kernel**, where you implemented multithreading over a long weekend, or **node.js** (with [link](http://nodejs.org)) which was actually totally
+    your idea...

 Extra Section, Call it Whatever You Want
 ----------------------------------------